Kernel-Based Smoothness Analysis of Residual Networks: Comparing the Smoothness of ResNet and MLP NTKs

 \section{Comparing the Smoothness of ResNet and MLP NTKs}

 \tomt{ In this section, we compare the smoothness of the results of ResNet and MLP in the NTK regime (and beyond) using different evaluation methodologies.
-The smoothness property of a learned function (especially, of an interpolation) is of great interest as prior works have connected it with better generalization \cite{lu2019deeponet,giryes2020function}.} We start with comparing upper bounds on the norm of the models' Jacobians {\em after training}, which is possible due to the NTK regime.
-This analysis formally shows that decreasing $\alpha$ limits the non-smoothness of the function learned by ResNet.
-Therefore, we examine different values of $\alpha$ also in other evaluation methodologies, such as kernel visualization and measuring the smoothness of NTK regression results by the ``Gaussian-RKHS" norm.
+The smoothness property of a learned function (especially, of an interpolation) is of \tomtr{interest also because} prior works have connected it with better generalization \citep{lu2019deeponet,giryes2020function,xie2020weighted}.} We start with comparing \tomtb{uniform (i.e., for any input)} upper bounds on the norm of the models' Jacobians {\em after training}, which is possible due to the NTK regime.
+This analysis formally shows that decreasing $\alpha$ in the ResNet model limits the non-smoothness of the learned function and reduces its associated bound below the bound obtained for MLP.
+Therefore, we examine different values of $\alpha$ also in other evaluation methodologies, such as kernel visualization and measuring the smoothness of NTK regression outputs by an approximated $\mathcal{L}^2$-norm of the outputs' second derivatives.

+\tomtb{ Throughout this section, we focus on the distinction between MLPs and ResNets for ReLU activations, which are extremely popular in practice, and for which $T(\K)$ and $\dot{T}(\K)$ in the GP kernel and the NTK have closed-form expressions (see Appendix~D).
+The smoothness distinction may not exist in other cases, such as when the activations are the identity function (then, the networks merely learn linear maps), or when the activations are the smooth erf function (see Appendix~E).}